Accessible Voting for Persons with Disabilities

 Federal and state laws require all polling places to be accessible for voting.
 (Voting Accessibility for the Elderly and Handicapped Act of 1984 (42 U.S.C. s.
 1973) and section 101.715, Florida Statutes).
 Counties are eligible to receive grant funds from the U.S. Department of Health and Human Services' VOTE Program to make polling places accessible to the disability community.
 Additional information about this program can be found on our HAVA webpage.

-To find out about the accessible voting systems used in your county, please refer to this link for certified voting systems in your county.
+Refer to this link to find out about the accessible voting systems used in your county.
 For more information and instructions on how to vote on those accessible systems, please contact your county Supervisor of Elections.

 For more information about services for and the rights of persons with disabilities, please refer to the Florida Agency for Persons with Disabilities, the U.S. Department of Justice, and Disability Rights Florida.